 2 events in early 1970 resulted in a radical change to the course of my life at age 24. - the first was marked by my designation as the KNOXVILLE 22nd and the 2nd was a visit to the UT Campus by Richard Nixon at the invitation of the Reverend Billy Graham.

 This week on FACEBOOK a friend posted pictures of the Jan 15, 1970 police riot that took place outside the Administration Building on the famous UT Hill.
 In the picture below a crowd is gathered on the west side of Ayers Hall observing the action in front of the Austin Peay administration building across the street.
-The guy with a raised hand below the red line is me.
+The guy in the lighter ellipse below is me.

-Evidently observing a demonstration and raising one's hand as seen in the picture above is enough to merit indictment on the FELONY charge of INCITING TO RIOT in Republican East Tennessee.
+Evidently observing a demonstration even calmly facing away as seen in the picture below is enough to merit indictment on the FELONY charge of INCITING TO RIOT in Republican East Tennessee.

 HOW I BECAME THE KNOXVILLE 22ND

-I had known Dr Boling quite well for some time because I worked for him as the student in charge of the Alumni Giving program and my family was close friends with the Boling family.
+I had known Dr. Boling quite well for some time because I worked for him as the student in charge of the Alumni Giving Program and my family was close friends with the Boling family.
 I understood that the students and some faculty were upset with the choice because they had been named to the selection committee and they wanted an academic person to be President.
-Boling was a development person who mainly raised money and helped build the physical part of the university.
-Over their specific objections Boling was named making their participation on a selection committee a sham.
+Boling was VP of Development.
+The person who mainly raised money and helped build the physical part of the university.
+Over their specific objections, Boling was named making their participation on a selection committee a sham.

-The small group grew smaller and weary as they began to drift away so a long haired fellow jumped on the stump and suggested that the participants enter the admin building and "gum up the works" by standing in the Drop and Add lines.
+The small group grew smaller and weary as they began to drift away so a long haired fellow jumped on the stump and suggested that the participants enter the administration building to "gum up the works" by standing in the Drop and Add lines.
 This suggestion failed miserably in rallying the troops and they continued to drift toward the stairs leading down the Hill.

-Over the next 30 minutes about 30 of the students gathered at the door to the admin building demanding to be admitted and a few hundred more stood around waiting to see what would happen next.
+Over the next 30 minutes around 40 of the students gathered at the door to the administration building demanding to be admitted and a few hundred more stood around waiting to see what would happen next.
 An announcement over a loudspeaker demanding everyone clear the area was met with derision as students insisted they had the right to free assembly.
-A couple of the guys nearest the door were pushed an a single diamond shaped leaded pane of glass in a window broke.
+A couple of the guys nearest the door were pushed and a single diamond-shaped pane of glass in a window broke.
 The troops formed a semicircle around the walkway and front door but people came and went in and out of that line with little resistance.
-Eventually an ultimatum was issued and a deadline set to clear the area by then "or else" and we got to wait and watch the clock tick down.
+Eventually, an ultimatum was issued and a deadline set to clear the area by then "or else" and we got to wait and watch the clock tick down.